sneha2e3/Student-Result-Analyzer-/README.md

-📌 Task Objective
+📌 Task Objective:
 A data analysis tool built using Pandas and Matplotlib to analyze student academic performance...

-🛠️ Technologies Used
+🛠️ Technologies Used:
 Python3

 Pandas

 Matplotlib

-🚀 How to Run the Project
+🚀 How to Run the Project:
 git clone https://github.com/sneha2e3/Student-Result-Analyzer-/

 cd Student-Result-Analyzer-